 His lively polemic, “Fuck Neoliberalism,” has over 50,000 hits on one website alone.

 One of the major problems that anarchists wrestle with is what James C. Scott terms “legibility” - that is, “the state's attempt..to arrange the population in ways that simplif[y] the classic state functions of taxation, conscription, and prevention of rebellion”.
 For Scott, this attempt at simplification includes large-scale centrally planned projects like relocating peasants and developing the streets of Paris to prevent rioting as well as standardized measurements and the encouragement of crop systems that lend themselves more easily to being taxed.

 Welcome to the anews podcast.
-This is episode 37 for November 10.
+This is episode 51 for February 16, 2018.
 This podcast covers anarchist activity, ideas, and conversations from the previous week.

 Editorial: news, fake news, and silos

 TOTW: Anarchist By Any Other Name